Pupil Premium Funding Summary 2017-18

 - Attendance reward scheme continued to promote an ethos of valuing good punctuality and attendance.

 To create a special fund to support disadvantaged children.
 This fund is used for:

 - School visits, extra-curricular activities, resources that enable the child to participate fully and promote their learning.

 - Additional individual or small group tuition for those who are falling behind and need additional support to “close the gap”.

 - Individual musical instrument hire and tuition is being offered to some pupils.

-- E. Kits for those who are often without them.
+- PE kits for those who are often without them.